pegasone/pegasone.github.io/index.md

 • New cases, assuming the diagnostic criteria also include COVID-19 signs and symptoms, is an important indicator for resource allocation in the healthcare system but is not a good measurement of pandemic progression as it is confounded by New tests.<br/>
 • Total (confirmed, or cumulated) cases is the least relevant indicator for evaluating the current COVID-19 situation.
 Active cases per million is better as it also factors in recovered cases and deaths and it is normalized to the country population.

 For these reasons, the most relevant indicators for pandemic worsening or progression are Positive rate and, to some extent, Active cases per million.
-We can use these two to create a consolidated indicator: ACPO-14.
+We can use these two to create a consolidated indicator: <b>ACPO-14</b>.

 <h4>2020-10-01</h4>

-ACPO-14 stands for "Active & Positive 14 days".
-It is calculated as the product of the average Positive rate and the slope of the Active cases per million over the last 14 days (where both data are available; the slope allows for 1-2 days worth of data to be missing at the ends of the 14-day sliding window but this is seldom the case, if at all) or zero, whichever is greater.
+<b>ACPO-14</b> stands for "Active & Positive 14 days".
+It is computed as the product of the average <b>Positive rate</b> and the slope of <p>Active cases per million</b> over the last 14 days (where both data are available; slope computation allows for 1-2 days’ worth of data to be missing at the ends of the 14-day sliding window but this is seldom the case, if at all) or zero, whichever is greater.
+It fits one intuition of pandemic risk.
+Feel free to ignore it or have fun with it.

+The idea behind <b>ACPO-14</b> is simple.
+Intuitively, the pandemic risk at a particular location increases with the positive rate and the density of active cases.
+If the positive rate drops to zero (i.e., there is no transmission) then it doesn’t really matter how many active cases there are as no more people will become infected.
+When the pandemic began, active cases were non-zero and the positive rate was high but the pandemic risk was still minimal as there were not many people who could transmit the infection.
+Last but not least, on any particular date <b>Positive rate</b> is a property of that point in time while <b>Active cases per million</b> is a reflection of the last six weeks of the pandemic, so together they describe a trend.
+If this was about a room being flooded with water, imagine that the former is the volume of water already in the room and the latter is the speed at which water is flowing into the room: the greater any of them, the higher the risk of drowning to the people who are in the room.

 Here is the first screenshot:

 ![Figure 24](/img/img030.png)